 What people need are less speeches, less sermons, less books and even less blogs.

 Quality of words not quantity.

-What people need is to hear God speak through your life, my life, your actions, my actions, our willingness together to serve without words, show love without language and lead people to the Cross of Christ, not tell them how to get there.
+What people need is to hear is your actions speaking through your life, my life, your actions, my actions, our willingness together to serve without words, show love without language and leading people along the path, not telling them how to get there.